-The USFOSD Advisory Committee was established in early 2017 to assist in hiring an Assistant Vice President of Supplier Diversity to champion the supplier diversity efforts across the USF System.
+The USFOSD Advisory Committee was established in early 2017 to assist in hiring an Assistant Vice President of Supplier Diversity to champion the supplier diversity efforts across USF.

-On April 17, 2017, the selected candidate began employment with the USF System and has and will continue to work with the USFOSD Advisory Committee to establish a foundation for program growth and overall success.
+On April 17, 2017, the selected candidate began employment with USF and has and will continue to work with the USFOSD Advisory Committee to establish a foundation for program growth and overall success.

 The USFOSD Advisory Committee meets monthly and is comprised of USF administration, faculty and staff.

 - Terrie Daniel, Assistant Vice President Supplier Diversity